IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 > - Useful built-in functions
 {: .objective}

 In the first module, you will learn the basic concepts of programming.
-We will start with basic operations in Julia.
-Then, you will learn about variables and the different types of variables in programming.
-This module also covers the different data structures in Julia, such as tuples, dictionaries and arrays, and and also some useful built-in functions.
+We will start with basic operations in Julia, followed by the different types of variables in programming.
+This module also covers the different data structures in Julia, such as tuples, dictionaries and arrays, and also some useful built-in functions.

 # Basics